awtkns/openapi-perf/README.md

 )
 ```

-You can also load tests from an existing test schema file like this:
+You can also load existing tests from a test schema file like this:
 ```python
 op = OpenAPIPerf(
   test_schema_path = "path/to/test_schema.json"